ogukei/terraform-tailscale-exit-node/README.md

 ## Usage

-Specify your ssh public key filename in `terraform.tfvars`
+Specify your ssh public key filename and the Tailscale authkey in `terraform.tfvars`.
 ```
 touch terraform.tfvars
 # edit terraform.tfvars